 Robot Rover Derby

 Engineers design useful or desirable objects, employing scientific principles.
-In Robot Rover Derby you and your teammates will design, construct and program a useful and desirable rover that will compete with other rover teams in a ladder tournament.
+In Robot Rover Derby you and your teammates will design, construct, and program a useful and desirable rover that will compete with other rover teams in a ladder tournament.

-Your rover can navigate autonomously by onboard computer signals.
+Your rover can navigate autonomously by on-board computer signals.
 The rover will start remotely by 900MHz wireless transmission.
-Work on the rover can be divided into three parts: Mechanical, Electrical, and Programming; we expect that each student will learn something about each aspect of their rover, but may take responsibility for one.
+Work on the rover can be divided into three parts: Mechanical, Electrical, and Programming; we expect that each student will learn something about each aspect of their rover but may take responsibility for one.

 A rover will be in contests where weighing less than its opponent counts for a bonus point, so the mechanic will want no unnecessary features.
 Model rovers weigh about 20 pounds.
-See

-The two stepping motor drivers each have 3 inputs: Clock, Direction and Enable, to be controlled from the onboard computer.
-Clock rate determine rotation speed.
+The two stepping motor drivers each have 3 inputs: Clock, Direction and Enable, to be controlled from the on-board computer.
+Clock rate determines rotation speed.
 The team programmer will learn the fundamentals of embedded C and the architecture of the Atmega 328 microprocessor used by Arduino.
 The programmer will be given sample code to start with.
 Programming basics will include C syntax, data types, conditional branching, iteration, timers, functions to call, interrupts, and header files.
 The programmer will learn to upload code from a laptop to the Arduino board.
 The Arduino editor 1.0.5 generates a *.ino file that insulates the programmer from some details of C. An Arduino program normally has an "infinite while loop" executing the control code for the rover.
 Debugging is achieved by a "serial monitor" that can print out variables as the program executes.

 To begin the course, six functioning rovers will be available for contests, programming challenges, and build models.

-*Please note: This course has a Supplemental Fee of $300.00.
+*Please note: This course has a supplemental fee of $250